 And government can absolutely be a major decision-maker in many companies.
 This can be via direct regulation like with utilities.
 Or it can be indirect.

-And sometimes nobody is in charge.
+Sometimes nobody is in charge.

 Finally, it’s worth pointing out that businesses are frequently dysfunctional.
 CEOs can come and go quickly.
 An entrenched bureaucracy can have its own interests or can subsume any ability to lead.
 Decision-making at companies can often be broken and dysfunctional.
 Or via shifting coalitions within complicated organizational structures.
 Sometimes nobody is really making the decisions in any coherent fashion.